 2021 – 2022

-Whilst staff at St Mary’s Church of England Junior School have designed our curriculum in line with National Curriculum guidelines, we further ensure that the knowledge that children gain in our school is individual to their needs, as well as that of our community, and reflects our mission and values.
-In order for our pupils to gain the knowledge and skills to become modern citizens of the UK and the World, we instil in our pupils, a sense of belonging and purpose through charity work, entrepreneurial tasks and cross-curricular learning opportunities.
-Our curriculum is designed to encourage a depth of learning which enables pupils to become experts in the topics they study.
+Whilst staff at St Mary’s Church of England Junior School have designed our curriculum in line with National Curriculum guidelines.
+We further ensure that the knowledge that children gain in our school is individual to their needs, as well as that of our community, and reflects our mission and values.
+In order for our pupils to gain the knowledge and skills to become modern citizens of the UK and the World, we instill in our pupils a sense of belonging and purpose - through charity work, entrepreneurial tasks and cross-curricular learning opportunities.
+Our vocabulary-rich curriculum is designed to encourage a depth of learning which enables pupils to become experts in the topics they study.
 These blocks are allocated and planned cross-curricularly, in a way that allows full coverage of the knowledge and skills outlined in the National Curriculum.

 Our curriculum enables our pupils to experience their learning in a variety of ways.
 Students in St Mary’s Church of England Junior School benefit from enquiry-based and cooperative learning, whilst all professionals adopt a holistic approach to teaching and developing their pupils.
 Each topic block is planned and organised aspirationally, in a way which engages, inspires and develops a love for learning amongst our pupils.
 This includes creating purposeful links between topics which both enrich the curriculum topic of study, as well as allowing the children to gather and build on prior learning, embedding new knowledge within their long-term memory.